neon64/dotfiles/.config/bin/install/README.md

 This is a collection of remarks and things which didn't quite work the last time I tried to use the install script.
 So your mileage may vary.
 On the bright side though, my system never broke completely and I usually just had to manually fix something and then try running `arch_0` again.

-- needed to manually install `git` and `base-devel` in order to build packages like `yay` (or even just clone the dotfiles in the first place)
+- needed to manually install `git` and `base-devel` in order to build packages like `pikaur` (or even just clone the dotfiles in the first place)
-- yay depends on go which is like 500mb on disk - yuck - I should pick another AUR helper
+- pikaur depends on go which is like 500mb on disk - yuck - I should pick another AUR helper
 - there are 10 providers available for ttf-font, which one to choose (I chose `ttf-liberation`)
 - graphics drivers - needed to make a selection
 - two providers for cargo (rust or rustup)? - need to install rust packages before wm_pkgs since swaylock-blur-git needs Rust - **Fixed**
 - vim, missing - had to use `vi` and `nano` for way too long
-- `ttf-nanum` failed to install
+- `ttf-nanum` failed to install - weird - it worked after clearing cache and reinstalling
 - gconftool didn't work to setup a Gnome Terminal theme
+- all the icons install with Doom?
 - needed to map some key to `Mod4` so that sway keyboard shortcuts actually worked (I got stuck and had to force-restart)
 - needed to install `xorg-server-xwayland` otherwise all xwayland apps were freezing/didn't start in `sway` - **Fixed**
 - Firefox is still missing some basic font since websites look a little weird